ethicalabs-ai/FlowerTune-LLM-Labs/templates/FlowerTune-LLM-Medical/{{cookiecutter.directory_name}}/README.md

 This baseline performs federated LLM fine-tuning with {% if cookiecutter.peft_use_dora is sameas "true" %}[DoRA](https://arxiv.org/abs/2402.09353){% else %}[LoRA](https://arxiv.org/abs/2106.09685){% endif %} using the [🤗PEFT](https://huggingface.co/docs/peft/en/index) library.
 The clients' models are aggregated with `FedAvg` strategy.
-This provides a baseline performance for the leaderboard of Code challenge.
+This provides a baseline performance for the leaderboard of Medical challenge.

 ### {{ cookiecutter.base_model }}